 I’ll look how I love to look, how I love to see other people, and that joy will come across in my whole person.
 It'll inspire more love in turn.

-The preface for this entry is that I love Kai.
-I hold him close to my heart and I'm endeared to every version of him.
+The preface for this entry is that I love Kai Smith.
+I love how he looks, I hold him close to my heart & I'm endeared to every version of him.
 I just also really love taking the piss, so here’s my 100% accurate and factual review of Kai’s hairstyles throughout Ninjago media.

 Written with friendly input from Maunder and Doc Retro!

 Kai’s hair entrances me.
-It’s simultaneously the worst and best thing I’ve ever seen, like an iconic Yu-Gi-Oh ‘do built in 3D.
-Far be it from me to mess with Kai’s iconic look, I wouldn’t change it for the world, but I can’t help thinking of it as jarring amongst the pre-made hairpieces present in the show.
-All sharp edges and random spikes, it’s more of an adorable fucking mess than the intended ‘plume of fire’, though I’d fully believe a man living without his parents would cut and style his hair like this.
+It’s simultaneously the worst and best thing I’ve ever seen, like an iconic Dragon Ball ‘do haphazardly built in 3D.
+Far be it from me to mess with Kai’s iconic look, I can’t help but think of it as jarring amongst the pre-made hairpieces present in the show.
+All sharp edges and random spikes, it’s more of a ruffled mess than the intended ‘plume of fire’, though I’d fully believe a man living without his parents would cut and style his hair like this.

 Classic and beloved Kai hair.
 Having watched Ninjago so often, I’m way past used to this by now, but there are still occasions where I’ll snap out of my LEGO-loving daze and realise just how funny it is.
 There’s barely any shape coherency, especially at angles he clearly wasn’t meant to be seen from - watching him in motion is like playing a 3D Dragon Ball game and catching Goku’s head from the side.